QubitPi/general-relativity/README.md

   several  times before I came very close to what Einstein was really talking about.
 I believe Tesla, Apple, Google, or many great organizations never shows up from nothing.
 Their founders must have gone through phases of growth and practice before reaching that peak!
+- The most perfect theory (Electromagnetism) didn't start with the most logical philosophical inquiry but through earth-touching experiments (Faraday on _Experimental researches in electricity_)

 How to Compile Study Notes
 --------------------------